MicrosoftDocs/azure-devops-docs/docs/report/powerbi/publish-power-bi-desktop-to-power-bi.md

     <img src="media/publish-1.png" alt="Publish Power BI Desktop file" />

 4. Respond to the prompts to sign in.
-If you don't already have a Power BI account you will need to create one.
+If you don't already have a Power BI account, you'll need to create one.
 Choose **Sign in**.

      <img src="media/publish-2.png" alt="Publishing successful" />